-Keywords: Structural Equations, Instrumental Variables, Impulse Responses, Robust Inferences, Phillips Curve, Inflation Dynamics.
+Keywords: Structural Equations, Instrumental Variables, Impulse Responses, Robust Inference, Phillips Curve, Inflation Dynamics.

 The views in this paper are those of the authors and do not necessarily reflect the views of the Federal Reserve Bank of Dallas or the Federal Reserve System.
-We are grateful to Kirill Borusyak, Xu Cheng, Andrew Chesher, Richard Crump, Marco Del Negro, Dennis Kristensen, Geert Mesters, José Luis Montiel Olea, Mikkel Plagborg-Møller, Andrei Zeleneev, and seminar participants at UPenn, Penn State, University of Houston, UCL, Johns Hopkins, Boston University, Padova, Bologna, NBER/NSF Time Series, and the Federal Reserve Banks of Kansas City and New York.
+We are grateful to Kirill Borusyak, Xu Cheng, Andrew Chesher, Richard Crump, Marco Del Negro, Oscar Jordà, Dennis Kristensen, Geert Mesters, José Luis Montiel Olea, Mikkel Plagborg-Møller, Andrei Zeleneev, and seminar and conference participants at UPenn, Penn State, University of Houston, UCL, UPF, Oxford, Johns Hopkins, Boston University, Padova, Bologna, NBER/NSF Time Series, University of Namur, Singapore University, the National Bank of Belgium, the Bank of Canada, Leuven Macro Workshop, NBER Summer Institute, EABCN Conference on Local Projections and Central Banking, Bank of England, and the Federal Reserve Banks of Kansas City and New York.